 In the case of the honey press example, the problem we are trying to solve is to increase the yield of honey to create additional income for rural beekeepers.
 From our initial research and the Observe, Ask, Try exercise, we know that a small-scale beekeeper produces about 26 kilograms of honey per season and is able to extract 20 kilograms of honey through the traditional cut-and-strain method.
 Six kilograms of honey are lost each season due to this inefficient process.
-Honey costs 6,600 T Shillings per kilogram, so the total size of the problem is
+Honey costs 9,000 Ugandan Shillings per kilogram, so the total size of the problem is

-66,600 = 39,600 T shillings lost due to extraction losses per season.
+69,000 = 54,000 USh lost due to extraction losses per season.

-One potential alternative solution would be to wrap the honeycomb in nylon fabric (which costs 400 T Shillings) and squeeze out the honey.
+One potential alternative solution would be to wrap the honeycomb in nylon fabric (which costs 600 USh) and squeeze out the honey.
 This requires 5 additional hours of labor over the course of the year.
-This method can extract 22 kilograms of honey a season (solving part of the problem).
-The savings from this method would be $2 \times 6,600 = 13,200$ T shillings.
-However, the extra labor costs will be 600 T shillings per hour x 5 hours = 3,000.
+This method can extract 22 kilograms of honey in a season (solving part of the problem).
+The savings from this method would be $2 \times 9,000 = 18,000$ USh.
+However, the extra labor costs will be 900 T USh per hour x 5 hours = 4,500.
 The value of this method would be:

-total savings - total costs = 13,200 - (3,000 + 400) = 9,800 T shillings per season.
+total savings - total costs = 18,000 - (4,500 + 600) = 12,900 USh per season.

-So out of the 39,600 T Shilling extraction losses, this solution only solves 9,800 T shillings worth of the problem.
+So out of the 54,000 USh extraction losses, this solution only solves 12,900 USh worth of the problem.